rust-lang/rust/src/doc/rustc-dev-guide/src/mir/index.md

   - **Operands:** the arguments to an rvalue, which can either be a constant (like `22`) or a place (like `_1`).

-You can get a feeling for how MIR is structed by translating simple programs into MIR and reading the pretty printed output.
+You can get a feeling for how MIR is constructed by translating simple programs into MIR and reading the pretty printed output.
 In fact, the playground makes this easy, since it supplies a MIR button that will show you the MIR for your program.
 Try putting this program into play